 MariMed To Launch Award-Winning Brands in Michigan Adult-Use Cannabis Market

-/EIN News/ -- NORWOOD, Mass., Sept.
-13, 2022 (GLOBE NEWSWIRE) -- MariMed, Inc (CSE: MRMD), (OTCQX: MRMD), (“MariMed” or the “Company”), a leading multi-state cannabis operator focused on improving lives every day, today announced an agreement with 42 Degrees, a Michigan licensed cannabis producer and distributer, to manufacture and distribute MariMed’s award-winning brands and products in the state.
+NORWOOD, Mass., Sept.
+13, 2022 (GLOBE NEWSWIRE) -- MariMed, Inc MRMD, MRMD, ("MariMed" or the "Company"), a leading multi-state cannabis operator focused on improving lives every day, today announced an agreement with 42 Degrees, a Michigan licensed cannabis producer and distributer, to manufacture and distribute MariMed's award-winning brands and products in the state.
 42 Degrees currently wholesales products into 340 dispensaries, representing approximately 75 percent of the operating dispensaries in Michigan.
-The agreement provides initially for the manufacture, sales, and distribution of MariMed’s Betty’s Eddies full-spectrum fruit chews into the adult-use market.
-The intention longer-term is to roll out other brands in MariMed’s portfolio, including Bubby’s Baked soft and chewy baked goods and Vibations: High + Energy powder energy drink mix.
+The agreement provides initially for the manufacture, sales, and distribution of MariMed's Betty's Eddies full-spectrum fruit chews into the adult-use market.
+The intention longer-term is to roll out other brands in MariMed's portfolio, including Bubby's Baked soft and chewy baked goods and Vibations: High + Energy powder energy drink mix.

 The licensing deal is aligned with the Company's strategic growth plan to distribute its brands in legal cannabis states across the country.
 The Company anticipates Betty's Eddies will be available in the Michigan retail market in early 2023.